 20. Two Block Haircut with Brown Highlights

 The two block haircut can be an excellent way to show off your texture.
 The style lets you experiment with different hair colors and coloring techniques.
 It is a cut that can be adapted to suit all hair textures and looks incredible in artificial and natural colors.
 If you want to brighten your appearance and lighten your dark hair, you can do this with brown highlights.
-This is a more subtle approach to lightening the hair than it would be if you opted for blonde streaks but will give your hair a subtle lift.
-Highlights can also add depth and dimension.
+This is a more subtle approach to lightening the hair than it would be if you opted for blonde streaks, but it will give your hair a subtle lift.

 21. Two Block Haircut with Fade